lstrojny/functional-php/docs/functional-php.md

 $curriedAddWithOptional = curry('add', false);
 ```

-Starting with PHP7 and the implementation of the ["Uniform variable syntax"](https://wiki.php.net/rfc/uniform_variable_syntax), you can greatly simpliy the usage of curried functions.
+Starting with PHP7 and the implementation of the ["Uniform variable syntax"](https://wiki.php.net/rfc/uniform_variable_syntax), you can greatly simplify the usage of curried functions.

 ```php
 use function Functional\curry;